How Are You Doing? Let’s Talk About It!

 We are all in this together and together is the only way we are going to get through this!
 So be kind, stay healthy, reach out, check in and remember to join the conversation on January 28th.

 As always, we are available to answer your questions and/or address your concerns to the best of our ability.
-You can reach us directly at [email protected], [email protected], by phone at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+You can reach us directly, during business hours, using our chat feature or by phone at 1-844-377-9545, you can contact us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.

 - The Scotsman – history behind Blue Monday: Click here